bootstrapping-microservices/chapter-4/README.md

 Code and examples for Chapter 4 of [Bootstrapping Microservices](http://bit.ly/2o0aDsP).

 In chapter 4 you learn to develop and test a microservices application using Docker-Compose.

+Please see README in each sub-directory for instructions on starting the particular example.